RedisLabs/redislabs-docs/content/rc/changelog/january-2023.md

 aliases:
 ---

-This changelog lists new features, enhancements, and other changes added to Redis Enterprise Cloud during January 2023.
+This changelog lists new features, enhancements, and other changes added to Redis Cloud during January 2023.

 ## New features and enhancements